Back

 The AP Computer Science Principles (CSP) Exam consists of two parts:

-The Create performance task will still consist of three components:
+The Create performance task consists of three components:

 • Program Code